YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/README.md

 -   Refer to arduino-code under the github branch for more information about the measurement system.

 ### Setting up the cloud server
 -  Ensure that all the cloud programs are installed to a directory.
-In each of the programs, modify the IP address and ports to your needs.
+In each of the programs, modify the IP Address and Ports to your needs.
+Modify the path to the database and database file also.

 -  Ensure that a database directory is located inside of this directory.
 Each image in this file must be a cropped face named by the person and the number of the image (i.e. the 19th image of Brycen is Brycen19.jpg).